water will moisturise your skin from the inside outwards

-If drinking the tea is perhaps a problem due to taste, then feel free to add honey or lemon to the tea for taste.
-An alternative is to freeze freshly brewed green tea as ice cubes and you can use them as a toner on your skin, after letting them thaw slightly.
+Feel free to add honey or lemon to the tea for taste.
+An alternative is to freeze freshly brewed green tea as ice cubes and you can use them as a toner on your skin.

 Researchers found that adding milk to black tea reduces its antioxidant, vasodilating and anti-inflammatory effects.
 Therefore, for maximum black tea benefits, avoid adding milk to your cup.

 As well as drinking benefits, black tea works very well when applied to skin.

 Its strong antioxidants along with vitamins E and C fight the free radicals that can cause premature aging.
 And the tea is also a great astringent that will help with puffy eyes, spots and blemishes, as well as toning lips, perking up the complexion, highlighting hair, and making our feet smell sweet.
 Simply use a warm teabag on the skin for most of these.

 Oolong tea means “black dragon tea” and is one of the most highly consumed teas served in traditional Chinese restaurants.
 It is available from most Chinese supermarkets.
 Oolong tea is made from the same plant from which green tea is processed, but oolong tea is more oxidised than green tea.

 Oolong is a rich polyphenol tea which can help prevent several skin problems including eczema and wrinkles.
 Clinical trials of oolong tea have confirmed that a regular intake of tea, two times a day for three months at least, is effective in enhancing Superoxide dismutase (SOD) within the body, which combats radical damage to skin.